On Reeb graphs induced from smooth functions on closed or open manifolds: Modifications of Theorems and where the original assumptions do not hold.

 As a result, for each vertex at which the good function has a local extremum, we obtain a local function on an orientable surface satisfying the first, second, third and fifth properties in the statement.
 This completes STEP 2. \\ \\ STEP 3 Completing the construction. \\

 Last, we construct functions around remaining parts.
 However, we can do this in a way similar to the proof of Theorem \ref{thm:2}.
 This completes the proof.

 \end{proof} \begin{Thm} Let $n$ be a positive integer.
-As Theorem {\rm \ref{thm:3}}, the {\rm (}$n+1${\rm )}-dimensional version of Theorem {\rm \ref{thm:4}} holds where we take $S^n$ and ${\mathbb{R}}^n$ instead of a circle and a line respectively as connected components of preimages of regular values. \end{Thm} We can prove this similarly to Theorem \ref{thm:4}.
-We only present remarks and rigorous proofs are left to readers. \begin{proof}[Remarks on the proof] In the discussions of considering $F_0$, $F$, $F^{\prime}$, $F_1$ and their extensions in the proof of Theorem \ref{thm:4}, we take a standard ($n-1$)-dimensional sphere instead of the two point set as the preimage of each regular value.
-For a local Morse function, we take a natural height function on an $n$-dimensional standard disc instead of a Morse function whose graph is a parabola. \end{proof}
+As Theorem {\rm \ref{thm:3}}, the {\rm (}$n+1${\rm )}-dimensional version of Theorem {\rm \ref{thm:4}} holds where we take the $n$-dimensional unit sphere $S^n$ and the Euclidean space ${\mathbb{R}}^n$ instead of a circle and a line respectively as connected components of preimages of regular values. \end{Thm} We can prove this similarly to Theorem \ref{thm:4}.
+We only present remarks and rigorous proofs are left to readers. \begin{proof}[Remarks on the proof] In the discussions of considering $F_0$, $F$, $F^{\prime}$, $F_1$ and their extensions in the proof of Theorem \ref{thm:4}, we take a standard ($n-1$)-dimensional sphere instead of the two-point set as the preimage of each regular value.
+For a local Morse function, we take a natural height function on an $n$-dimensional standard disk instead of a Morse function on a line whose graph is a parabola. \end{proof}